ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Workload Identity Token

 A token that contains a workload identifier used for service to service authentication.
 The token is bound to a cryptographic key and requires that the presenter provide proof of possession of the secret key material.
-This token is further defined in {{?I-D.ietf-wimse-s2s-protocol}}
+This token is further defined in {{?I-D.ietf-wimse-s2s-protocol}}.

 * Trust Domain

-The collection of workloads under the control of a single administrative authority.
-It is a logical domain within which authentication and authorization of workloads is managed and enforced.
+A trust domain is a logical grouping of systems that share a common set of security controls and policies.
+As described in {{?I-D.ietf-wimse-s2s-protocol}}, trust domains should be identified by a fully qualified domain name belonging to the organization defining the trust domain.

 # Architecture

 ## Workload Identity Concepts {#whimsical-identity}